Proton AG

-Proton AG is a Swiss technology company offering privacy-focused online services and software.
-It is majority owned by the non-profit Proton Foundation.
-Proton’s mission is to “to build an internet that puts people before profits, empowering users with control over their digital lives and promoting digital freedom through secure, privacy-focused products.”
+Proton AG is a Swiss for-profit technology company offering privacy-focused online services and software.
+It is majority owned by the non-profit Proton Foundation as a shareholder.
+The company was formerly known as Proton Technologies.

 Products

-In May 2022, Proton updated the visuals, user interface, and logos of all its products to ensure a consistent design and launched a new subscription plan known as Proton Unlimited that includes all Proton services for US$9.99 per month, while still keeping individual single product plans.

 Proton Mail

-Proton Mail was released as a public beta on 16 May 2014 as an end-to-end encrypted email service after a year of crowdfunding, by a group of scientists who met at CERN.
-Proton Mail 2.0 was released 14 August 2015, with open source front-end clients and a rewritten codebase.
+Proton Mail was released as a public beta on 16 May 2014 as an end-to-end encrypted email service after a year of crowdfunding.
+Proton Mail 2.0 was released on 14 August 2015, with open-source front-end clients and a rewritten codebase.

-On 18 July 2024, Proton launched Proton Scribe, a private AI writing assistant for Proton Mail.
-Scribe can help write, proofread, shorten, or formalize emails.
-Users can run the AI assistant locally on their devices or through Proton's servers without any logs being kept.

-As of 2024, Proton Scribe is only available for Proton Visionary, Family, Duo and Lifetime subscription plans.
-Proton business users can add Proton Scribe as a paid add-on to their existing business subscriptions.
-Existing Proton users with Plus or Unlimited plans can start a no-commitment, no credit card 14 day free trial of Proton Scribe.

-On 24 September 2025, Proton released Proton Mail v7, “the biggest update to Proton Mail in a decade”.
-It was completely redesigned with a new design, faster navigation and an offline mode for iOS and Android apps.

 Proton VPN

 After over a year of crowdfunding, Proton Mail released Proton VPN on 22 May 2017, a secure VPN service provider.

-It has a no-logging policy, is located in Switzerland, and has DNS and WebRTC IP address leakage prevention.
+It has a no-logging policy, DNS and WebRTC IP address leakage prevention.
 It is accessible online through Tor, the clearnet, and its mobile applications.
 On 21 January 2020, Proton announced that Proton VPN would now be open source, to allow independent security experts to analyze it, becoming the first VPN service to do so, simultaneously announcing that an independent security audit had been conducted.

-On 1 May 2020, Proton VPN reported that they had a total of 809 servers, located in 50 different countries, all owned and operated by itself.
+On 1 May 2020, Proton VPN reported that they had a total of 809 servers, located in 50 different countries, all owned and operated by the company.
 By 19 February 2025, the company had a total of 11,496 servers, located in 117 countries, with all new and preexisting servers operated and owned by Proton.

-Proton VPN has been given “a rare 5 star Editor’s Choice” review by PCMag.

 Proton Calendar

-Proton Calendar is a fully encrypted calendar app that can help users plan schedules without spying on them.
+Proton Calendar is an online end-to-end encrypted (Note: Time and date metadata is not encrypted so email reminders and push notifications function properly.) calendar native app and website.